leontoeides/indicium/README.md

 # Indicium

-A simple search engine for collections and key-value stores.
+A simple search engine for collections (Vec, HashMap, BTreeMap, etc) and key-value stores.
 Includes capability for autocomplete / typeahead.

+There are many incredible search engines available for Rust but many of them seem to require compiling a separate server binary and are too heavy for my use-case.
+I also couldn't find many options for searching structs and collections.
+Hence `indicium`.

 # Quick Start Guide